Paul J. Fishman: Divorce kidnapping case

 Fishman represented the U.S. government in its case against members of the New York divorce coercion gang.

 Fort Lee lane closure scandal

 Fishman led the investigation involving the Fort Lee lane closure scandal.
-The resulting indictment led to the guilty plea of David Weinstein and the trial of Bridget Ann Kelly and Bill Baroni.
-After a month long trial, Kelly and Baroni were both convicted of 9 counts.
+The resulting indictment led to the guilty plea of David Weinstein as well as the trial of Bridget Ann Kelly and Bill Baroni.
+After a month long trial, Kelly and Baroni were both convicted of nine counts.
 On May 7, 2020, the Supreme Court unanimously overturned the convictions of Kelly and Baroni.